ekomoku/AWS-CLOUD-SOLUTION-FOR-2-COMPANY-WEBSITES-USING-A-REVERSE-PROXY-TECHNOLOGY/Project Setup.md

+## AWS CLOUD SOLUTION FOR 2 COMPANY WEBSITES USING A REVERSE PROXY TECHNOLOGY

 We will build a secure infrastructure inside AWS VPC (Virtual Private Cloud) network for narbyd Company that uses WordPress CMS for its main business website, and a Tooling website for the DevOps team.